raagvitech/ecommerce-poc/README.md

 ### 7. Visit the application at [http://localhost:3000](http://localhost:3000).

-### 8. If you find any troubleshoot errors related to mongobd connection change the dns by following the below link
+### 8. If you encounter any errors related to the MongoDB connection, change the DNS by following the link below.
 https://www.hellotech.com/guide/for/how-to-change-dns-server-windows-mac#:~:text=Windows%2010%20Computer-,To%[…]20following%20DNS%20server%20address